Is Google Chrome’s Incognito Mode really as private as you think?

 Depending on what you’re doing and what sites you use, it may not be as secure as you think, though.
 So here’s everything Incognito mode does and doesn’t do when you’re browsing.

-Speaking of signing in and out of sites, if you DO sign in anywhere, then it becomes a whole other ball game.
+Speaking of signing in and out of sites, it becomes a whole other ball game if you do sign in anywhere.

-Facebook, in all its invasive glory, can also start tracking you if you log in while using incognito mode and give you all the targeted adverts you could ask for.
-It’s the same with Twitter, Gmail, or any other site you log into.
-Cookies and your history will be deleted, but sites will know what you’ve been doing while logged in
+In all its invasive glory, Facebook can also start tracking you if you log in while using incognito mode and give you all the targeted adverts you could ask for.

 It just goes to show that it can be very tough actually to cover your tracks online.
 Plenty of sites have different ways of figuring out who you are.